-In order to plan the correct support, we will always invite parents and pupils to attend a meeting to discuss the concerns and devise a plan to support the child's regular attendance.
+To plan the correct support, we will always invite parents and pupils to attend a meeting to discuss the concerns and devise a plan to support the child's regular attendance.
 Support offered to families will be child-centred and planned in discussion and agreement with both parents and pupils.

-6.6 Persistent Absence and the use of legal interventions
+5.6 Persistent Absence and the use of legal interventions